-The Citroën Traction Avant (front wheel drive) was created in 1934 and continued to be built until 1957 as a car for the professional classes: doctors, bankers, solicitors, but also organisations like the military.
+The Citroën Traction Avant (front wheel drive) was created in 1934 and continued to be built until 1957 as a car for the professional classes: doctors, bankers, solicitors, and organisations like the police and military.
 For its time it was a quite expensive car, but designed for mass production rather than handbuilt cars such as Bugatti, Delahaye or Delage.
 Thus the interior, whilst spacious and comfortable, uses practical and durable materials: this was a car for everyday use.

-The car was a technical masterpiece, and introduced three innovations to the mass produced market: independant suspension on all four wheels, front wheel drive, and unitary (or unbody) construction.
+The car was a technical masterpiece, and introduced three innovations to the mass produced market: independent suspension on all four wheels, front wheel drive, and unitary (or unibody) construction.
 This allowed Citroën to build a lower, lighter car, with improved handling and ride.
 It also cost the company so much in research and development that it became bankrupt, finally being bought by the Michelin Tyre company.

 Although both cars have been fully restored they are not showcars: we keep our cars are as close as practical to their original configuration to give as authentic as possible French 1950's road trip ambience.